A Polynomial Time Algorithm for Finding Area-Universal Rectangular Layouts

-In this section, we discuss the conditions for adding a gadget into the current graph, while still keeping the slant $\REL$ property.

-After each iteration of Face-Growing algorithm, the edges in the current cut $C$ are always in $T_1$ and directed from $v_S$ to $v_N$.
+After each iteration of Face-Addition procedure, the edges of the current cut $C$ are always in $T_1$ and directed from $v_S$ to $v_N$.
 All $G_1$ faces $f_1$ in $G_{|C}$ are {\em complete} (i.e. both sides of $f_1$ are in $G_{|C}$).
 Some $G_2$ faces in $G_{|C}$ are complete.
-Some other $G_2$ faces $f_2$ in $G_{|C}$ are {\em open} (i.e. the two sides of $f_2$ are not completely in $G_{|C}$.)
-Each edge on $C$ is the left boundary of an open $G_2$ face.
+Some other $G_2$ faces $f_2$ in $G_{|C}$ are {\em open}. (i.e. the two sides of $f_2$ are not completely in $G_{|C}$.)